This comforting cauliflower gnocchi recipe is a one skillet meal with ground pork, crushed tomatoes, spinach and melted mozzarella cheese.

 While the beauty of this easy cauliflower gnocchi recipe is the simplicity of ingredients and quick cooking time, there are a few ways to make the dish your own.

 Switch up the meat – ground turkey, beef, bison or chicken could all be substituted for the ground pork.
 Or, use a blend.
 Italian sausage is another good option instead of ground pork since it’s already pre-seasoned.
+Venison is another great option to actually mix in with the pork.
+I use the same blend when making venison meatballs and it’s a great combination!

 Use another green – I chose spinach because the eight plants in my garden are all bolting right now and had to be used.
 Any leafy green will work though.
 Kale, dandelion greens and Swiss chard are all good alternatives.